Mohannadshih/Python_App/README.md

 not to go through with the change in the database, then use `python -m flask db downgrade` to revert back to the previous version of the database.

+## Acessing the App's APIs

+All the APIs made for the app are currently stored within the `/resources` folder.